 We did it!
 We built a workflow to solve the Kaggle challenge.

 The workflow blended native KNIME nodes and KNIME H2O Extension nodes, thus combining the power of KNIME Analytics Platform and H2O under the same roof.

 The mix and match operation was the easiest part of this whole project.
 Indeed, both the KNIME and H2O open source platforms have proven to work well together, complementing each other nicely.

 We built this workflow not with the idea of winning (the submission deadline was over before we even got our hands on this anyway), but to showcase the openness of KNIME Analytics Platform and how easily and seamlessly the KNIME H2O extension integrates H2O in a KNIME workflow.
-The workflow indeed can still be improved, maybe with additional machine learning models, with more sophisticated feature engineering, or with the adoption of an ensemble model rather than of the best selected model.
+The workflow indeed can still be improved, maybe with additional machine learning models - that would potentially be able to cope with factors such as the change in data that we are experiencing due to the COVID-19 pandemic - with more sophisticated feature engineering, or with the adoption of an ensemble model rather than of the best selected model.

 Well now, would you like to know how we scored on Kaggle?
 Our submission had a RMSLE of 0.515, which puts it in the top 3% of more than 2000 submissions.
 Considering that we spent just a few days on this project, we are quite satisfied with this result.